ticktronaut/dynamic_live_plot/README.md

 * Outer dictionary: Figures to plot
 * Inner dictionary: Lines of data, represented by numpy arrays (which is recommended by Python Bokeh)

-Following example shows the usage of the class BokehLivePlot.
+Following example shows the usage of the class BokehLivePlot:
 ```python
 # import bokeh_live_plot
 from bokeh_live_plot import BokehLivePlot